 As far back as Roman times, areas were already being lost.
 The once very prosperous Ganuenta now lies at the bottom of the Oosterschelde at Colijnsplaat, but it was an important transport port in those days.
 The goddess Nehalennia was worshipped here.
 Remains of a sanctuary dedicated to her were found in the Oosterschelde.
 This was reconstructed in 2005 near the port of Colijnsplaat and is open to the public free of charge.

 Drowned church villages

-There are about 117 drowned church villages in Zeeland.
+There are about 200 drowned villages in Zeeland.
 The majority were lost in the late Middle Ages (between 1000 and 1500 AD – there were more than 45 storm surges between 1134 and 1530 alone).
 This high number is probably due to the specific geography of Zeeland.
 It is an area with wide river mouths and strong tidal forces.
 This location offers economic opportunities, but the downside is its considerable vulnerability.
-People themselves also had a hand in the cause of floods, where dykes were neglected, or where land was excavated for salt and peat extraction or was flooded for military reasons.
+People also caused floods themselves: dykes were neglected and damaged by salt and peat extraction or areas were flooded for military reasons.